ASD-Blueprint/desktop.gov.au/program/engagement/discovery.md

 layout: engagement
 title: Discovery
 timeline:
-- title: Step 1 – Strategy Analysis
+- title: Step 1 – Strategy analysis
   body: |
     The strategy partner vendor will facilitate workshops to understand the business and ICT environment that the agency operates in.
-A [people, process, and technology (POPIT) analysis]() will be conducted.
+A people, process, and technology (POPIT) analysis will be conducted.
 - title: Step 2 – Understand risks
   body: |
     Throughout Discovery, the strategy partner will elect and capture risks and change impacts associated with adopting a modern desktop based on the Blueprint.
-A [SWOT analysis]() may assist this understanding.
+A SWOT analysis may assist this understanding.
 - title: Step 3 – Understand technology maturity
   body: |
     The agency’s technology environment and roadmap, including applications, licensing, hardware & peripherals, and technical support will be assessed.
 This technology environment will be compared to the Blueprint design.
 - title: Step 4 – Understand change impacts
   body: |
-    Based on the risk, technology, and strategy analysis, change impacts will be captured in a [change impact assessment]().
+    Based on the risk, technology, and strategy analysis, change impacts will be captured in a change impact assessment.
 - title: Step 5 – Security analysis
   body: |
     If not already considered in the risk analysis, security requirements and obligations will be assessed against the Blueprint and relevant [Protected Security Policy Framework (PSPF)](https://www.protectivesecurity.gov.au/) policies.